whypet/hedra-rs/README.md

 `rustup toolchain install nightly`

-Then run `cargo build` in the root directory.
+Then run `cargo +nightly build` in the root directory.

 > [!NOTE]
 > Please note that some parts of hedra that make use of SIMD won't have a scalar equivalent as vectorized code is a bigger priority.